neiger/driverestapisqa/restcalls/Files/POST-CreateFile.md

 # CREATE a file in Drive

-CREATE a file from the user's drive
+CREATE a new file in user's drive

 **URL**: ```https://www.googleapis.com/drive/v3/files/```